MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir.md

 4. Repeating the process as necessary for other alerts.

 Investigations are done on devices (also referred to as endpoints), user accounts (also referred to as user identities), and mailboxes (email).
-AIR does this by correlating signals across [Azure Advanced Threat Protection](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp) (Azure ATP), [Microsoft Defender Advanced Threat Protection](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/automated-investigations) (Defender ATP), and [Office 365 Advanced Threat Protection](https://docs.microsoft.com/microsoft-365/security/office-365-security/office-365-atp) (Office 365 ATP).
+AIR investigates and remediates by correlating signals across [Azure Advanced Threat Protection](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp) (Azure ATP), [Microsoft Defender Advanced Threat Protection](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/automated-investigations) (Defender ATP), and [Office 365 Advanced Threat Protection](https://docs.microsoft.com/microsoft-365/security/office-365-security/office-365-atp) (Office 365 ATP).

 AIR enables your security operations team to: